surendhar153/one-tap-google-sign-in/readme.txt

 Automatic sign-in is currently not enabled.
 You can look for this feature in the upcoming release

 == Changelog ==

+= 1.1.2 =
+* Updating User Firstname Lastname and getting profile picture for future use
+* Added security fixes sanitize input and output

 = 1.1 =
 * Updating User Firstname Lastname and getting profile picture for future use